MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 > [!NOTE]
 > The connector uses information from the bill-to address and creates the bill-to customer in [!INCLUDE[prod_short](../includes/prod_short.md)].
 The sell-to customer is the same as the bill-to customer.

-### <a name="different-processing-rules-for-orders"></a>Different processing rules for orders
+### Different processing rules for orders

 You might want to process orders differently based on a rule.
 For example, orders from a specific sales channel, like POS, should use the default customer, but you want your online store to have real information about the customer.

 One way to address this requirement is to create an additional Shopify Shop card and use filters in the **Sync Orders from Shopify** request page.

-Example: you have online store as well as a Shopify POS.
+Example: You have an online store as well as a Shopify POS.
 For your POS, you want to use a fixed customer, but for your online store you want to create customers in [!INCLUDE[prod_short](../includes/prod_short.md)].
 The following procedure lists the high-level steps.
 To learn more, go to the corresponding help articles.

 1. Create a Shopify shop called *STORE* and link it to your Shopify account.
-2. Configure item/product synchronisation so that this store manages product information.
+1. Configure item/product synchronisation so that this store manages product information.
-3. Specify that customers are imported with orders.
+1. Specify that customers are imported with orders.
 The connector should find customers by looking for their email address.
 If it doesn't find an address, it uses the customer template to create a new customer.
-4. Create a Shopify shop called *POS* and link it to same Shopify account.
+1. Create a Shopify shop called *POS* and link it to same Shopify account.
-6. Make sure that item/product synchronisation is disabled.
+1. Make sure that item/product synchronisation is disabled.
-7. Select the connector that uses the default customer.
+1. Select the connector that uses the default customer.
-8. Create a recurring job queue entry for Report 30104 **Sync orders from Shopify**.
+1. Create a recurring job queue entry for Report 30104 **Sync orders from Shopify**.
 Select **STORE** in the **Shopify Shop Code** field, and use filters to catch all orders except those that the POS sales channel creates.
 For example, **<>Point of Sale**
-9. Create a recurring job queue entry for the Report 30104 **Sync orders from Shopify**.
+1. Create a recurring job queue entry for the Report 30104 **Sync orders from Shopify**.
 Select **POS** in the **Shopify Shop Code** field, and use filters to catch orders generated by POS sales channel.
 For example, **Point of Sale**.

 Each job queue will import and process orders within the defined filters and use the rules from the corresponding Shopify Shop card.
 For example, they'll create point of sales orders for the default customer.

 >[!Important]
-> To avoid conflicts when processing orders, remember to use the same job queue category for both job queue entries.
+> To avoid conflicts when processing orders, use the same job queue category for both job queue entries.

-### <a name="impact-of-order-editing"></a>Impact of order editing
+### Impact of order editing

 In Shopify: